-American shoppers may need to be extra cautious this holiday shopping season.
-Comparitech’s analysis of publically-available data indicates that the number of American consumers reporting online shopping scams increased by around 300 percent from 2015 to 2018.
-We also found that consumer-reported online purchase scams ramp up notably every year during the fourth quarter, the prime holiday shopping season.
+American shoppers need to be extra cautious this holiday shopping season.
+Comparitech’s analysis of publicly-available data indicates the number of American consumers reporting online shopping scams is decreasing, but the amount of money lost is increasing.

 Online shopping scams are a top consumer threat